Whitepaper: Kinnami Technology Overview

 Conclusion

 Innovators need better solutions to securely automate data distribution to the computing edge, especially when network communications are degraded.
 Data must be securely moved to and securely stored wherever they are needed, on whatever device is available, across different levels of security.
 The patchwork of storage and security solutions, which supported centralized processing, simply do not work for these complex data environments.
-Kinnami’s distributed data management and security software platform AmiShare was developed to provide a resilient distributed data fabric to safeguard sensitive information regardless of where it is accessed or who is accessing it.
+Kinnami’s distributed data management and security software platform, AmiShare, was developed to provide a resilient distributed data mesh to safeguard sensitive information regardless of where it is accessed or who is accessing it.
 With AmiShare, organizations can holistically enable data protection, security, and availability.
-This could be in a data center, in the cloud, or more importantly at the edge where networks may be denied or degraded.
+This could be in a data center, in the cloud, or more importantly at the digital edge where networks may be denied or degraded.